 A quick chokha is also prepared using roasted baigan and tomatoes.
 A simple flavouring of chopped onions, green chilli, chopped coriander, salt, mustard oil and lemon juice are added in to make the chokha.

-This Authentic litti chokha recipe is an extravagant dish to try at home, but your family is going to fall in love from the very first bite.
-What’s great about these dough balls is that the flavours come through as you bite into the stuffing.
+This Authentic recipe is an extravagant dish to try at home, but your family is going to fall in love from the very first bite.
+What’s great about these dough balls is that the flavors come through as you bite into the stuffing.

-Chokha might seem a lot similar to the traditional baigan bharta, but the flavours of this dish are quite fresh.
-Do try this recipe at family get togethers and parties at home; this dish is definitely going to be a big hit.
-So waiting for what?
-Jump straight to the recipe.
+Chokha might seem a lot similar to the traditional baigan bharta, but the flavors of this dish are quite different.

-What gives it maximum flavour is the dipping of the fresh littis in desi ghee.
-The whole dish has a very rustic and earthy flavour to it and it might seem like a tedious recipe at first, but give it a try and you’ll enjoy how the whole dish comes together in your mouth.
-Here is how to make Litti Chokha in Bihari style.
+Dipping of the fresh littis in desi ghee gives it such a nice flavor.
+The whole dish has a very rustic and earthy flavor to it and it might seem like a tedious recipe at first, but give it a try and you’ll enjoy how the whole dish comes together in your mouth.
+Here is how to make it in Traditional Bihari style.

 Litti Chokha Recipe